kubernetes/enhancements/keps/sig-auth/3766-referential-authorization/README.md

 ###### Will enabling / using this feature result in introducing new API types?

+API Type: ClusterReferenceConsumer
+Supported Number of Objects per Cluster: 100
+Supported Number of Objects per Namespace: N/A

+API Type: ClusterReferenceGrant
+Supported Number of Objects per Cluster: 100
+Supported Number of Objects per Namespace: N/A

 API Type: ReferenceGrant
-Supported Number of Objects per Cluster: No limit Supported Number of Objects per Namespace: No limit
+Supported Number of Objects per Cluster: 5,000 Supported Number of Objects per Namespace: 500

 ###### Will enabling / using this feature result in any new calls to the cloud provider?